pdp10/simqueue/readme.txt

 		in every programming language, we can write z = -( ln(1 - rand()) / b )

-	   2)	As (1) we can obtain a casual history for the triangular stochastic variable.
+	   2)	As (1) we can obtain a stochastic history for the triangular stochastic variable.